jstrombe19/dynamic_rust/README.md

 Rust is somewhat verbose in acquiring use input; it also can only acquire that input as a string data type.
 To save user input as a different data type, the input must be cast as the desired data type.
 As long as the input value is a valid sample of the desired data type, the input can be saved as that data type.

 In order to acquire user input, Rust requires use of its standard library's io package.
-This can be harnesses by the line
+This can be harnessed by the line

 `use std::io;`